beitmenotyou-com/OmniSocial-ProtocolKit/docs/Community/hall-of-builders.md

 # 🛠️ Hall of Builders

-These are the individuals, organizations, and contributors helping shape the federated future through OmniSocial Hub.
+These are the individuals, organizations, and contributors helping shape the federated future through OmniSocial ProtocolKit.

-We recognize everyone — from code commits to proposals, community involvement to protocol advocacy.
+We recognize everyone, from code commits to proposals, community involvement to Protocol advocacy.

 ---